Lamb House, Kangaroo Point: Description

 Lamb House is a large, two-storeyed, red brick residence with a multi-gabled roof clad in terracotta tiles.
 Conspicuously situated above the Kangaroo Point Cliffs at the southern end of the suburb, overlooking the South Brisbane and Town reaches of the Brisbane River, The house is an inner city landmark, prominent from many parts of the Brisbane central business district, the river and the Captain Cook Bridge and Pacific Motorway.

 Queen Anne influences are evident in the timber and roughcast gable infill designs, the ornate cement mouldings to the entrance portico- cum-observation tower, and the elaborate chimney stacks and tall terracotta chimney pots.

 Floor plans provided in the May 2021 ad for sale specify that the ceilings in Lamb House are 4 m on the ground floor and 3.65 m on the upper floor.

 Verandahs on three sides at both levels have timber posts, arches and weatherboard friezes.

 The original plans indicate vestibule and stairwell, dining, drawing and morning rooms, kitchen and service areas on the ground floor, and six bedrooms and a bathroom on the first floor.

 The residence has substantial grounds with mature trees and gardens.
 Wrought iron entrance gates and the decorative masonry fence to Leopard Street are original.

-Externally the building presents a highly intact Federation architecture period facade in a prominent riverside and garden setting.
+Externally the building has an intact Federation architecture period facade, situated in a prominent riverside and garden setting.